mozartfish/engineering-practice/README.md

 # engineering-practice

 A repo of exercises and practice with a focus on AIML, signals, math.
+My goal is to rework the examples and exercises to use pytorch and modern tooling.

 The materials and exercises here were developed by the following people: